themobile/HotQ/plugins/nl.x-services.plugins.socialsharing/README.md

   }
 });
 ```

+If you can't get the plugin to work, have a look at [this demo project](https://github.com/EddyVerbruggen/X-Services-PhoneGap-Build-Plugins-Demo).

 #### iOS quirk (with camera plugin)
 When using this plugin in the callback of the Phonegap camera plugin, wrap the call to `share()` in a `setTimeout()`.